5 Best Photography Editing Tools Ranked

 Notable features:

-- Tracks changes to images/can be reversed easily
+• Tracks change to images/can be reversed easily

 2. Adobe Photoshop

-Similar to Lightroom, but also much much different.
-Adobe Photoshop is considered a “heavy duty” photo editing app that is most notably used by professional photographers and graphic designers.
+Similar to Lightroom but also much, much different.
+Adobe Photoshop is considered a “heavy-duty” photo editing app, most notably used by professional photographers and graphic designers.

-While Adobe Lightroom is focused more on workflow, photoshop provides advanced features available for graphic and 3D design.
-The main difference, however, is that photoshop is a pixel-level editor, which means users have much more control over the look of images.
+While Adobe Lightroom focuses more on workflow, photoshop provides advanced graphic and 3D design features.
+The main difference, however, is that Photoshop is a pixel-level editor, which means users have much more control over the look of images.

 The main reason Photoshop is ranked number two on this list, however, is because of the time and experience that goes into actually learning about these advanced features and mastering them.
-For beginners, it may not be worth the hassle although the results are extraordinary.
+It may not be worth the hassle for beginners, although the results are extraordinary.

 Notable features: